 Data Center Architectures

 Figure 1 provides an example of a data center and its interconnectivity to the external world.
-Within the data center, there are a few potential architectures:
+Within the data center in transmission network telecom, there are a few potential architectures:

 Top of Rack (TOR) architecture is where the cabling between switch and server stays within a rack.
 This has the benefit of reducing the overall amount of cabling with the downside of reduced efficiency in the usage of Ethernet switch ports which are limited to within a rack.